 Parent/ Affiliate/ Ultimate Parent / Bidder with any other company provided

-the company is not a Bidder for the Project ,
+the company is not a Bidder for the Project;

-Parent/ Affiliate/Ultimate Parent of the company is not a Bidder for the Project,
+Parent/ Affiliate/Ultimate Parent of the company is not a Bidder for the Project;

-the company is not Parent/ Affiliate/Ultimate Parent of any Bidder for the Project
+the company is not Parent/ Affiliate/Ultimate Parent of any Bidder for the Project.

 In case of a Change in Ownership, the Bidding Company or Lead Member in case of a Consortium shall make a request for approval of such change within seven (7) days of such change or the date it has been declared qualified by the BPC, whichever is later, along with the formats as specified in the RfQ duly filled in.